 Best for B2B consultancies and agencies

 This type of planning is particularly relevant to B2B professional services firms that are selling high value services to other businesses.
-Think marketing agency, training consultancy, engineering services firm, accountancy business etc.
+Think marketing agency, training consultancy, research firm, engineering company etc.

 8 simple steps: business development plan/template